+Above the bustle of the main galleries is the Learning Level.
 Here we are able to “dig deeper” – to pause for a while and find out more about the themes explored elsewhere in the museum.

-Next door is our new reading room, where a selection of books from the library are available to browse through, with more seating available to sit quietly and read.
+Next door is our Reading Room, which provides more information on Smith and his map as part of our display, ‘The Map that Changed the World‘.
+A selection of books from the library are also available to browse through, with more seating available to sit quietly and read.